Is your business eligible for the employee retention tax credit?

 How do the credits work?

-The employee retention credit is allowed against the employer’s share of Social Security taxes.
+The employee retention credit is allowed against the employer’s share of Social Security and Medicare taxes.
 However, the credit is fully refundable.
 So, if the credit exceeds the employer’s total liability of the portion of Social Security in any calendar quarter, the excess is refunded to the employer.

 At the end of the quarter, the amounts of these credits will be reconciled on the employer’s Form 941.